The Quick and the Dead (1995 film): Plot

-In 1881, a gunslinger known as "The Lady" arrives in the Old West town of Redemption, which is ruled by a ruthless outlaw named John Herod.
-Herod has announced a fast-draw single elimination shooting tournament with the following rules: any contestant may challenge any other, no challenge can be refused, every contestant must fight once per day, and a fight continues until one contestant either yields or dies.
-The Lady announces her participation, insisting that she is only interested in the large cash prize.
+In 1881, a gunslinger known as "The Lady" arrives in the Old West town of Redemption, which is ruled by a ruthless outlaw-turned-mayor named John Herod.
+Herod has announced a fast-draw single-elimination shooting tournament with a large cash prize for the winner.
+The rules stipulate that any contestant may challenge any other, no challenge can be refused, every contestant must fight once per day, and a fight continues until one contestant either yields or dies.
+The Lady announces her participation, insisting that she is only interested in the prize.

-During the sign-up, Herod's henchmen arrive with Cort, a former member of their gang with exceptional gunfighting skill.
+During the sign-up, Herod's henchmen arrive with Cort, an exceptionally skilled gunfighter and a former member of their gang.
 Cort has renounced violence to become a preacher and refuses to participate in the tournament.
 Herod's men attempt to lynch him, but The Lady shoots through the rope, freeing him.
 The Lady meets "The Kid", a brash young man who believes Herod is his father and hopes to earn his respect by winning the tournament.
-She wakes up alone in the Kid's bed, and notices some barrels of loose dynamite under it.
-In the first round, Herod, The Kid, and The Lady easily defeat their opponents.
-Herod gives Cort a cheap gun and declares that he can only have one bullet at a time, to prevent him from shooting his way out of town.
+She wakes up alone in The Kid's bed, and notices some barrels of loose dynamite under it.

+In the first round, Herod kills Ace Hanlon, a braggart who took credit for some of Herod's kills as an outlaw.
+The Kid and The Lady easily defeat their opponents.
+Herod buys a cheap gun for Cort from The Kid and declares that he can only have one bullet at a time, to prevent him from shooting his way out of town.
 Despite his conversion, Cort reflexively draws when challenged and wins his first-round duel.

 Before the second round, Herod meets with Clay Cantrell, a professional gunfighter hired by the townspeople to kill him.
-Herod declares that all duels are now to the death and kills Cantrell.
-The Kid wins his second fight.
-That evening, The Lady faces off with Eugene Dred after he rapes the saloon owner's young daughter, eventually killing him.
+Herod then declares that all duels are now to the death and kills Cantrell.
+The Kid wins his second fight against Scars, an escaped convict.
+Later, The Lady faces off with Eugene Dred after he molests the saloon owner's young daughter, eventually killing him.
 Upset, she rides out of town.